canonical/snapd/integration-tests/manual-tests.md

 2. Ensure the 'serial-port' interface is connected to miniterm
 3. Use sudo miniterm.open /dev/tty<DEV> to open a serial port

-# Test pulse audio interface using paplay
+# Test pulseaudio interface using paplay, pactl

-1. Using Ubuntu Classic install the pulseaudio snap from the store
+1. Using a Snappy core image on a device like an RPi2/3, install the build and install the simple-pulseaudio snap from the following git repo: git://git.launchpad.net/~snappy-hwe-team/snappy-hwe-snaps/+git/examples
+2. cd examples/simple-pulseaudio
-2. Ensure that the 'pulseaudio' interface is connected to paplay sudo snap interfaces
+3. Ensure that the 'pulseaudio' interface is connected to paplay sudo snap interfaces
+4. Use /snap/bin/simple-pulseaudio.pactl stat and verify that you see valid output status from pulseaudio
-3. Use /snap/bin/pulseaudio.paplay /usr/share/sounds/alsa/Noise.wav and verify
+5. Use /snap/bin/simple-pulseaudio.paplay $SNAP/usr/share/sounds/alsa/Noise.wav and verify
    that you can hear the sound playing